On increasing sequences formed by points from a random finite subset of a hypercube: Introduction

+\end{theorem} The proof is based on Dilworth's theorem, stating that, for every partially ordered set, the maximum size of an antichain equals the minimum number of chains in a partition of the set into chains.

-Consequently, the length of the longest chain is below $(\bar x+\eps) n^{1/t}$ with probability $\ge 1-O\bigl[\exp(-\Theta(\eps)n^{1/t})\bigr]$. \end{theorem} In conclusion, we refer the reader to Steele \cite{Ste} for a highly readable, meticulously written survey of a rich collection of papers on lengths of increasing subsequences in a variety of combinatorial settings.
+In conclusion, we refer the reader to Steele \cite{Ste} for a highly readable, meticulously written survey of a rich collection of papers on lengths of increasing subsequences in a variety of combinatorial settings.